 Forget lazing in the sun and sipping mai tais all day long.
-According to the latest stats, wellness tourism is on the rise, with more and more Americans seeking workout-friendly getaways that prioritize their health — both mental and physical.
+According to the latest stats, wellness tourism is on the rise, with more and more Americans seeking fitness-friendly getaways that prioritize their health — both mental and physical.
 While there are destinations that offer, say, a week of surfing, or resorts touting wellness packages, why limit yourself to only one locale?
-Road-tripping by RV lets you pack paddleboarding, hiking and chilling at the hot springs into a single trip.
+Road-tripping in an RV lets you pack paddleboarding, hiking and chilling at the hot springs into a single trip.
 And did we mention the scenery?
 Read on for five “activacation” routes throughout the United States.

 Video of the Day

 Pacific Northwest: Olympic National Park to Silver Falls State Park